-One of humanity’s hobbies is to classify everything by giving it names.
+One of humanity’s favorite hobbies is to classify everything by giving it names.
 Nothing can exist without at least a common designation.
-And so it happens that, at some point —probably in the late 1970s— it became necessary to distinguish a novel type of computer-generated images from the sample pages in the catalog of visual things.
-By then, some people had already recognized the potential appeal of this pictures —so intriguing and so different than anything that preceded this style— that it was worth coining a unique label for it.
+And so it happens that, at some point —probably sometime between the late 1970s and mid 1980s, during the advent of personal computers—, it became necessary to distinguish a novel type of computer-generated images from the sample pages in the catalog of visual things.
+By then, some people had already recognized the potential appeal of these pictures —so intriguing and so different from anything that preceded this style— that it was worth coining a unique label for it.
 Since it was the product of the equally recent field of fractal geometry, it seemed reasonable to call it fractal art.

-In his popular book The Fractal Geometry of Nature (1982), Benoît Mandelbrot recognized the emergence of this “new form of art,” describing it as geometric, minimalistic (particularly when close to the scientific models), and having the defining characteristic of self-similarity.
-To him, this art was prone to acceptance because it was more akin to nature —since fractals were the structures that described a great variety of natural and artificial phenomena— than with mere abstractions.
-The entire book, as he stated, was purported as a kind of manifesto (Mandelbrot, 1982), so we could reasonably say it was, broadly speaking, the first fractal art manifesto in history —though perhaps that’s pushing it too much.
+In his influential book The Fractal Geometry of Nature (1982), Benoît Mandelbrot hints at the emergence of this new aesthetics, describing it as geometric, showing a certain restraint particularly when close to the scientific models, and having the defining characteristic of self-similarity.
+To him, this imagery was likely to gain acceptance because it echoed nature —since fractals were the structures that described a great variety of natural and artificial phenomena— than with mere abstractions.
+The entire book, as he stated, was intended as both a casebook and a manifesto (Mandelbrot, 1982), so we could regard it as the first fractal geometry manifesto in history… though not necessarily of fractal art.

-In 1989, Mandelbrot referred to fractal art again, distinguishing it from art created for commercial intend and art made for aesthetic purposes.
-Fractal art, he argued, was different because it was “art for the sake of science” (Mandelbrot, 1989, p.
+In 1989, Mandelbrot referred to this new art form again, distinguishing it from art created for commercial intent and that made for purely aesthetic purposes.
+He argued that it was different because it was “art for the sake of science” (Mandelbrot, 1989, p.
 21).
 He also observed that,

 The artist’s taste can only affect the selection of formulas to be rendered, the cropping and the rendering.
 Thus, fractal art seems to fall outside the usual categories of ‘invention’, ‘discovery’ and ‘creativity’.
 (Mandelbrot, 1989, p.
 24)

-With that declaration, Mandelbrot granted significant weight to the technical aspects of fractal art: it relies on fractal algorithms (the formulas) to generate an image, and requires a computer to speed up the calculations (the rendering).
-The final component —consisting of both the selection of formulas and the cropping— falls into the hands of human input, the constituent responsible for making decisions such as choosing the algorithm, selecting the aesthetic sections to refine, applying color, and polishing the final work.
-The first two-thirds pertain to the fractal as a mathematical model, and the last one to art.
-That final step requires at least some level of creativity for fractal art to be considered a form of digital art.
+With that declaration, Mandelbrot granted significant weight to the technical aspects of fractal art: it relies on fractal algorithms (the formulas) to generate images and requires a computer to speed up the calculations (the rendering).
+The final component —consisting of the selection of formulas and the cropping— rests in human deliberation, the constituent responsible for choosing the algorithm, selecting the aesthetic sections to refine, applying color, and polishing the near-complete work.
+The first two phases, taken together, focus on fractals as mathematical models, and the third on artistic choices, highlighting the shift from a mechanical computational process to creative human input.
+While Mandelbrot’s intention appears to have been to emphasize the scientific function of fractals, the last step, set apart as secondary from his perspective, actually requires creativity and intentionality, underscoring the importance of the human role in transforming mathematical output into expressive, visually meaningful art.

-Second, a computer with appropriate software (a fractal generator) is the means to give life to fractal art since this is how the pictures originate.
-As such, anything conceived by other means does not fall into this category either.
+- Second, a computer equipped with appropriate software (a fractal generator) serves as the means to give life to fractal art since this is how the images originate.
+Consequently, anything conceived by other means does not fall into this category either.

-Third, the skills of a human being to guide the process are a must.
-This last point establishes a distinction between fractal art and other autonomous methods that reduces human intervention to a minimum, as is the case with generative art, with which it shares quite a bit.
+- Third, the skills of a human being to guide the process are essential.
+This point establishes a distinction between fractal art and other autonomous methods that reduce human intervention to a minimum, as is the case with generative art, with which it shares many features.

-Thus, a fractal algorithm, a computer to execute it, and a human to choose from the pool of outputs: that’s what it takes to generate fractal art.
-Despite these delimiters, inspiration from fractal theory let some artists outside the field —even in traditional media— to embrace complexity, chaos, recursion and self-similarity, and label their production accordingly.
+Thus, a fractal algorithm, a computer to execute it, and a human to choose from the pool of outputs: these are the elements required to generate fractal art.
+Despite these defining parameters, inspiration from fractal theory let some artists outside the field —even in traditional media— to embrace complexity, chaos, recursion and self-similarity, and label their production accordingly.
 After all, aren’t fractal principles applicable to everything in existence?
-In a similar vein, isn’t everything in the world a fractal, so to speak?
+In a similar vein, might we say that everything in the world is a fractal, so to speak?

 More recent attempts at defining fractal art